mandamurthy/dual-sign/README.md

 - **Sidebar Navigation**: With icons for each feature.
 - **User Onboarding**: Add/edit/delete users, assign to environments and roles.
 Data persists in localStorage.
 - **Environment Onboarding**: Add/edit/delete environments.
 Data persists in localStorage.
-- **Project Onboarding**: Add projects and products, including Retention Days, Audit Path, and Audit Capture Approach.
-Product onboarding supports Product Submit File Prefix and file pattern matching.
+- **Project Onboarding**: Add projects and products, including Retention Days, Audit Path, Audit Capture Approach, and Audit Log Granularity (Diff Lines/Diff Columns).
+Product onboarding supports Product Submit File Prefix, file pattern matching, and Audit Must Columns (pipe-delimited).
 - **Maker-Checker Process**: Full file versioning, diff, approval/reject, and submission flows.
 Only one version can be under review at a time.
 All actions require comments and provide clear feedback.
 - **Checker Tab**: Modern modal for review (View Diff, Download, Approve, Reject, Approve & Submit).
 Status and comments are shown in both Maker and Checker UIs.
 - **Audit Logging**: Robust, production-grade audit logging on backend after Checker approval.
 Audit logs are reliably created in correct folder structure, with all required metadata and diff.
 Audit logs are immutable and write-once.
+Diff logic supports both Diff Lines and Diff Columns granularity, and always includes must columns.
 - **Audit Log Viewer**: Modern UI for viewing audit logs, with filtering by project, file, maker, checker, action, and date.
 Full details and diff viewer for each log entry.
-Download/export option for JSON logs.
+Download/export option for JSON and CSV logs.
 - **Audit Log Index**: Fast lookup via audit-index.json.
 All audit log writes update the index for scalable search.
 - **Retention/Cleanup**: Audit logs are cleaned up based on retention days per project.
 - **All debug output removed for production.
 Only user-facing error messages remain.**

 ## Pending / Next Steps

+- **Audit Log Diff Columns logic needs further debugging/fix.**
 - **Pending verification on Audit displayed on UI.**
 - **Pagination addition is pending.**
 - **Elastic search integration is pending.**